r-follador/GeneWarrior/README.md

 ### The Bad and the Ugly

-Mainly: code quality represents my state of knowledge from approx. 9 years ago and also the fact that the code was partially written on the beaches in Indonesia.
+Mainly: code quality represents my state of knowledge from approx. 9 years ago and also the fact that the code was partially written on the beaches of Indonesia.

 Basically there's a single endpoint that receives a JSON request, where the type of action (e.g. reverse complement or alignment etc.) is defined as a member property.
 This was convenient with Servlets when handling